Ms Yeo Zi Jun, a newly joined member of SMOU, passed away at the age of 29 due to cardiorespiratory failure. Ms Yeo had...

 Please take a moment to check your email inbox and confirm your subscription to start receiving the latest news and updates.

-Singapore Maritime Week (SMW), driven by the Maritime and Port Authority of Singapore attracted the participation of the international maritime community with SMOU right in the thick of action.
+Singapore Maritime Week (SMW), driven by the Maritime and Port Authority of Singapore, attracted the participation of the international maritime community, with SMOU right in the thick of action.

 Mr Khaw Boon Wan, Coordinating Minister for Infrastructure and Minister for Transport, officially opened the international event at the Marina Square Central Atrium.
 He said:

-“SMW gathers the thought leaders in the maritime industry to share insights on these issues, so that we can all seize new opportunities.
+“SMW gathers the thought leaders in the maritime industry to share insights on these issues so that we can all seize new opportunities.
 Together, we can ride the tide and shape the future.”

-It was at the Amazing Maritime Challenge, another attraction of the SMW, that Young SMOU team together with Industrial Relations Officer, Brandon Tan, joined 900 over participants to outwit each other in various game stations to discover more about Singapore’s vibrancy and diversity as a global hub port and leading international maritime centre.
+It was at the Amazing Maritime Challenge, another attraction of the SMW, that Young SMOU team, together with Industrial Relations Officer Brandon Tan, joined over 900 participants to outwit each other in various game stations to discover more about Singapore’s vibrancy and diversity as a global hub port and leading international maritime centre.

 The engaging and meaningful maritime-themed puzzles also provided an opportunity for the participants to familiarise themselves with the wide spectrum of jobs the maritime sector has to offer.